-Here is a summary of popular rules in use in traditional 5-a-side in the UK.
+Here is a summary of popular 5-a-side rules that are commonly used in the UK.
 These may be modified for your own use, and also can be used for 6-a-side and 7-a-side formats of the game.
 Although these are popular rules that are played around the UK, there are variations between different competitions, particularly around the ‘head height’ rule, and use of the ‘areas’.
 To obtain a full summary of rules for your specific competition, start by contacting the organiser.

 For more resources on 5-a-side rules, including a more comprehensive guide that will allow you to thoroughly tailor a set of rules for your own use, please see our main 5-a-side rules page.

 - Suitable footwear must be worn at all times.
 For artificial pitches, blades and long-studded boots are not appropriate.
 For indoor pitches on hard surfaces, appropriate indoor footwear must be worn and have non-marking soles.